Cranial Osteopathic techniques

-Michelle uses cranial osteopathy to help treat areas of the body that require much lighter touch, such as the head, neck or face pain and conditions that are not amenable to robust interventions, such as post-surgical pain, symptoms that occur after traumas such as road traffic accidents or concussion, and is finding that she uses this very gentle and non invasive treatment more and more in her practise on a daily basis.
-For further information about cranial osteopathy, please visit www.cranial.org.uk.
+Michelle uses cranial techniques to help treat areas of the body that require much lighter touch, such as the head, neck or face pain and conditions that are not amenable to robust interventions, such as post-surgical pain, symptoms that occur after traumas such as road traffic accidents or concussion, and is finding that she uses this very gentle and non invasive treatment more and more in her practise on a daily basis.

 It is an exceptionally gentle yet extremely powerful form of treatment increasingly recognised for the depth of its influence, the comprehensive range of its therapeutic effects and its ability to resolve issues that are not helped by other means.